ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 Be aware that by default containers are not deleted when stopped.
 That means, if you always create a new container this way, it might slowly fill up your storage space.
+{: .notice}

 Below are some useful options.
-You don't need to memorize them, you can always come back when you need one, but it is recommended to at least skim through what is available.
+You don't need to memorize them, you can always come back when you need one, but it is recommended to at least skim through to be aware of what is available.

 |Option|Meaning|
 |---|---|